Tiredandclumsy/Collected_Notes/Computer Systems B Notes.md

 A digital signature is a piece of ciphertext generated from a data object that allows the recipient of the object to verify its integrity and origin.
 In practice, a user feeds the object to be sent into a digital signature generation algorithm, along with the user's private key.
 This creates a digital signature, which is sent along with the object.
 The recipient then uses the matching digital signature verification algorithm on the received signature, along with the first user's public key.
 This function returns whether the signature is valid, and if it is not then it is known that the object has been altered during communication.
 ## OSI Security Architecture
 The Open Systems Interconnection (OSI) Security Architecture defines a systematic approach to providing security in a system.
+It is part of the larger OSI model, defined by the International Organisation for Standardisation (ISO).
 It defines categories for attacks, security defences, abstract layers on which attacks and defence strategies can act, and more.
 At the highest level, the OSI architecture is broken down into 3 categories: security attacks, security mechanisms, and security services.
 ### Security attacks
 Security attacks are any attempts by people or entities to gain unauthorised access to a system.
 They are subdivided into 2 categories:
 - Passive attacks